 First things first, entering here will be quite exhilarating.
-To give you some background, a portion of the wall of the volcanic caldera in Deception Island had collapsed long ago which resulted to the flooding of its interior — therefore, access to this interior is only through a 200 metre-wide (660 feet) entrance known as Neptune’s Bellows.
+To give you some background, a portion of the wall of the volcanic caldera in Deception Island had collapsed long ago which resulted in the flooding of its interior — therefore, access to this interior is only through a 200 metre-wide (660 feet) entrance known as Neptune’s Bellows.

 Once inside, you can even explore the protected black sand bay of Deception Island where you can witness some research stations as well as learn about its past whaling stations.
 But if I may say so, one of the best things you can do here is to…

-#6 – Do a polar plunge!
+6. Do a polar plunge!

 I mean… I was already in Antarctica AND I was even inside a volcano, so why not do the first polar plunge of my life in the freezing waters of this unique location?! …

-Some cruise companies let their guests do a polar plunge by jumping off a ledge on the ship, but in my trip with Hurtigruten, we were given the opportunity to do it from the Pendulum Cove beach on Deception Island.
+Some cruise companies let their guests do a polar plunge by jumping off a ledge on the ship, but on my trip with Hurtigruten, we were given the opportunity to do it from the Pendulum Cove beach on Deception Island.
 (So yes, I did a polar plunge “inside” an active volcano — and I even got a certificate for it!
 How’s that for being ‘extreme’?
 Haha.)

 TRIVIA: There was a time when you can dig holes in the sand (since the sand IS warm in Deception Island) so you can enjoy a ‘hot spring’ by the bay; however, this is NO longer allowed under the Antarctic Treaty.
-Hence, people’s perception that there are hot springs in Deception Island is not true; and believe me, even if it was still allowed to do that, there is no way that your plunge won’t be cold.
+Hence, people’s perception that there are hot springs in Deception Island is NOT true; and believe me, even if it was still allowed to do that, there is no way that your plunge won’t be cold.

 You can also do a polar plunge in Whalers Bay of Deception Island, but the upside of doing it in Pendulum Cove is that once you get back on the beach after your swim, you’ll get to enjoy brief moments of warm sand on your feet.

-#7 – Try snowshoeing or go hiking
+7. Try snowshoeing or hiking

 You will definitely be given a lot of opportunities to go hiking or snowshoeing — not only in Antarctica but also in the sub-Antarctic islands that you will be stopping in (as dependent on your cruise expedition tour provider).